mm4rk3t/mmarkex/README.md

 It is very important to keep the files in the same directory, otherwise, 'changeColors.py' will be useless, so will be 'colors.py'.

-If you want to run <b>mmarkex</b> without the need of going to the directory,you will have to edit 'makeBin.sh' and run it as superuser.
-In my case it would be:

-`sudo echo "python3 /home/mm4rk3t/Github/mmarkex/mmarkex.py" >> /usr/bin/mmarkex && sudo chmod +x /usr/bin/mmarkex`

-Then you give it executable permission

-`sudo chmod +x makeBin.sh`

-And you run it

-`sudo ./makeBin.sh`

 That's all you have to do, here you have a screenshot:

 ![Image](img/screenshot.png?raw=true)